In our busy, busy lives, we may not always have time to sit down and read a book.

 This is the story of two travelers who found an axe as they were walking through a forest.
 Watch and read this story to find out what happened next.

 And if you like this one, you’ll love FluentU!
-FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into language learning lessons made especially for you.
+FluentU takes real-world videos like music videos, commercials, news and inspiring talks and turns them into English learning experiences.

 To come upon — This is a phrasal verb that means to see or find something by chance.